-If the event is not in any format described above (i.e. travel tour, individual exploration, independent learning) the following factors should be considered to determine eligibility for this tax free program:
+If the event is not in any format described above (i.e., consists of a travel tour, individual exploration, independent learning) the following factors should be considered to determine eligibility for this tax-free program:

-- there is documentation of the expectations regarding the knowledge to be gained by the pastor from each daily excursion that in turn can be shared with the congregation to enrich it;
+- the member should provide documentation of the expectations regarding the knowledge to be gained by the member from each daily excursion that in turn can be shared with the employer and/or participants in the ministry context;

 - this is a new experience for the member.

-For additional clarity, Canada Revenue Agency would not allow expenses to be paid from this fund that it considers to be for personal interest or wellness.
+For additional clarity, CRA does not allow expenses that it considers to be for personal interest or wellness to be paid from this fund.

 - Engage in the educational event.

-- Submit the form together with your receipts to ELCIC Group Services.
+- Submit the form together with your receipts to GSI.

-i. eligible disbursements include: tuition, course registration fees, relevant reading material, travel (mileage if traveling by personal vehicle, rate as per CRA guidelines limited to the cost of available economy airfare), meals and accommodations
+i.
+Eligible disbursements include: tuition, course registration fees, relevant reading material, travel, meals and accommodations

 The time required to undertake an educational event should be provided with pay on a reasonable basis.
 The following serves as guidance: